 Modern Languages at Key Stage 5

 Language students in Parrs Wood are encouraged to take part in many extra activities.
 We take groups to local conferences and talks given by the Universities and outside speakers.
 Each language student also has an individual lesson with a native speaker on a weekly basis.
-Once a week, students on the Erasmus programme at the University of Manchester come to talk to our Key Stage 5 linguists and give them extra speaking practice.
 In all languages there is the possibility of taking part in an exchange/work experience.

 The Key Stage 5 Language staff are all experienced teachers who have a high level of fluency.